 - Show that you were not aware, nor had any reasonable cause to be aware of the community income.

 - With all the facts you provide, show that it would be unfair to hold you responsible for the community income item.

 The Time Frame To File For Relief

 Spouses who meet all the conditions above must file at least 6 months before the assessment period ends.
 The assessment period includes any extensions and is generally 3 years from date you filed the return.
 If the IRS starts an examination of your return in the final six months of the assessment period, you have 30 days to file from the date of their notice.

 As you can see, community tax laws and Innocent Spouse Relief come with quite a few stipulations.
-Don’t hesitate to contact us for a free consultation if you would rather not deal with it all by yourself.
-You can also reach us at (888) 515-4829.
+Don’t hesitate to contact us for a free consultation via our contact form or call us at (888) 515-4829 if you would rather not deal with it all by yourself.
 One of our experienced tax attorneys will give you a free assessment of your situation.